 The prognosis of male infertility is individualized and depends upon the cause.
 An appropriate workup should be done based on need and necessity.
 Such investigations have to happen after a frank and honest discussion with the patient, as it has both financial and psychological implications.
 Following an appropriate workup, reasonable selected treatments, counseling, surgery, or ART can be offered to the couple.

 Complications are typically due to psychological distress, stress, and issues with the marital relationship.
 Evaluation and treatment of infertility can be expensive in the U.S. and frustrating since there are no guarantees of success and insurance does not typically cover this condition.
 There is also the chance for complications related to any of the surgical procedures.

-Physicians dealing with infertility couples should be prepared to refer patients for genetic counseling, reproductive endocrinology, and assisted reproductive services such as intrauterine insemination, in vitro fertilization and ICSI as needed.
+Physicians dealing with infertility couples should be prepared to refer patients for genetic counseling, reproductive endocrinology, and assisted reproductive services such as intrauterine insemination, in vitro fertilization, and ICSI as needed.

 Healthy lifestyle changes and practices are generally helpful in improving fertility.
-Patients are encouranged to stop smoking, eliminate cannabis use, reduce weight, and stop drinking excess alcohol as these healthy lifestyle changes may help.
+Patients are encouraged to stop smoking, eliminate cannabis use, reduce weight, and stop drinking excess alcohol as these healthy lifestyle changes may help.

 A hormonal screening (testosterone, FSH, TSH LH, and prolactin) is necessary whenever an abnormal semen analysis is present in a male infertility patient.

 A minimum of two semen analyses is recommended before making any conclusions regarding male infertility or semen/sperm quality.

 It is imperative that both partners be examined to properly identify all the causes and contributing factors of their infertility.

 Men with normal hormonal levels (or isolated FSH elevation) together with very low sperm concentrations (less than 5 million/mL) should be checked for Y chromosomal defects.